xuankimtran/docs-1/pages/katalon-studio/docs/detect_elements_xpath.md

 One of the challenging and time-consuming tasks in test automation is to modify test scripts when the AUT is changed, especially in the early stages of software development.
 Developers may change identifiers and elements quite often from one build to another.
 In addition, during the execution, the AUT elements may change dynamically.

-Dynamic web elements are elements that IDs and any other attributes like class names or values keep changing when you refresh the page.
+Dynamic web elements are elements whose IDs and any other attributes like class names or values keep changing when you refresh the page.
 Dynamic elements are database-driven or session-driven.
 For example, when you edit an element in a database, it changes a number of areas of the application under test.

 ### Deal with dynamic elements using XPath

 To deal with dynamic elements, you might not want to use absolute XPaths for these elements in test cases.
 Instead, you might want to use relative XPaths based on specific patterns.

-XPath axes are those axes used to search for the multiple nodes in the XML document from the current node context.
+XPath axes are used to search for the multiple nodes in the XML document from the current node context.
 Katalon Studio supports all XPath axes.
 The table below shows some common methods you can use to detect dynamic elements:

 <table>
     <thead>